-Step 1: Set the Air Conditioning to Off and the Blower On
+Step 1: Switch the Air Conditioning Off and the Blower On

-Step 2: Pinpoint the Problem
+Step 2: Diagnose the Situation

 - Be on the lookout for obstructed return vents.
 These typically don’t use shiftable louvers, but furniture, rugs or curtains can still cover them.

 - Not enough refrigerant: While airflow restrictions are the most common cause, your air conditioning might also have insufficient refrigerant.
 Depending on when it was replaced, it may have Freon® or Puron®.
 Low refrigerant calls for pro attention from a certified HVAC tech.
 H2: Step 3: Get in Touch with an HVAC Tech at Service Experts Heating & Air Conditioning